bhikesh4pay/cronjobsbyshell/README.md

-# Shell Script to Create and replace cron jobs for ease use
+# Shell Script to create and replace cron jobs for ease use

 This is created for the 4PAY developers to ease their tasks.